prometheusresearch/baseline-codebase/src/rex.core/test/test_error.rst

 ``Error``
 =========

-Rex API should use ``rex.core.Error`` and its subclasses for error reporting.
+RexDB API should use ``rex.core.Error`` and its subclasses for error reporting.
 The exception constructor takes the error message and optional payload::

     >>> from rex.core import Error